IDIOM CONNECTION

 go all out

-- to use all of one's energy or resources for something
+- to use all of one's energy or enthusiasm to do something

-We plan to go all out for my sister's wedding.
+The parents will go all out for their daughter's wedding.

 go along